aykutbulut/aykutbulut.github.io/index.md

 I am a software engineer at [Google][google].
 Previously I worked on [Mathworks][mathworks] as a part of [Optimization Toolbox][optim-toolbox] development.
 I am a member of [COIN-OR Foundation][coin-or-mainpage] and current maintainer of [DisCO solver][disco-git] project.
-I recived my Ph.D. from [Industrial and Systems Engineering][ise-lehigh] at [Lehigh University][lehigh] in 2018 under supervision of [Ted Ralphs][ted-mainpage].
+I received my Ph.D. from [Industrial and Systems Engineering][ise-lehigh] at [Lehigh University][lehigh] in 2018 under supervision of [Ted Ralphs][ted-mainpage].
 My thesis is on solving discrete conic optimization problems.
 You can get a copy of my thesis